 She often interceded on the behalf of others, procuring pardons for participants in the Peasants' Revolt of 1381 and similarly, she begged on her knees in front of Richard's political opponents for the life of Simon Burley during the 1388 Merciless Parliament.
 Anne also protected the religious reformer John Wycliffe from his enemies and intervened on many occasions to protect him from prosecution and to save his life.
 With Anne's encouragement, Bohemian students came to Oxford to study under Wycliffe.
 Many of these carried back the writings and teachings of Wycliffe to Prague, Bohemia and throughout central Europe.

-Richard and Anne grew to become deeply in love, Richard was a devoted husband, in a letter to his mother-in-law, Elizabeth of Pomerania, he refers to her as "mater nostra carissima", which translates to 'mother of my beloved'.
-The couple were married for 12 years, but produced no children.
+Richard and Anne grew deeply in love, Richard was a devoted husband, in a letter to his mother-in-law, Elizabeth of Pomerania, he refers to her as "mater nostra carissima", which translates to 'mother of my beloved'.
+The couple were married for 12 years but produced no children.

-Two years later Richard married again, taking Isabella of Valois, the seven year old daughter of Charles VI of France, as his second wife.
+Two years later Richard married again, taking Isabella of Valois, the seven-year-old daughter of Charles VI of France, as his second wife.
 He treated her with great kindness and they were to become extremely fond of each other.
 Five years after Anne's death, Richard was deposed by his cousin Henry IV (1399) and probably murdered.
-His body was initially interred at King's Langley by his supplanter, however, on his accession to the throne, Henry V had Richard's remains moved be placed beside Anne's in to the elaborate tomb Richard had prepared at Westminster Abbey.
+His body was initially interred at King's Langley by his supplanter, however, on his accession to the throne, Henry V had Richard's remains moved beside Anne's in the elaborate tomb Richard had prepared at Westminster Abbey.
 Their joint tomb, now damaged, once showed them clasping hands.